International Commission on Financing Global Education Opportunity: Research and Development of Recommendations

 The Commission report is the most recent study on the importance of reforming, building, and sustaining successful education systems.
 For example, a 2010 McKinsey & Company report analyzed 20 education systems to understand the factors sustain well performing systems.
-More recently, The Brookings Institution examined the large education gap between developed and developing countries, concluding that "when it’s shown as an average number of years in school and levels of achievement, the developing world is about 100 years behind developed countries."
+The Brookings Institution examined the large education gap between developed and developing countries, concluding that "when it's shown as an average number of years in school and levels of achievement, the developing world is about 100 years behind developed countries."

 To conduct its own study and develop recommendations, the Education Commission established a set of research hubs and network of expert advisers focusing on various pieces of investigation.
 Its conclusion and recommendations were based on new research by partners around the world, new expert analysis of the existing evidence base, and wide-reaching global consultations with practitioners, education providers, ministers of finance and education, policymakers, and partners in education.
 More than 300 partners in 105 countries engaged in this process.
-Its final report also drew on the conclusions of dedicated expert panels on technology, health and education, and finance, as well as a youth panel.
-The report’s development was led by Commission Director Justin W. van Fleet and Research and Report Director Liesbet Steer.
+Its final report also drew on the conclusions of dedicated expert panels on technology, health and education, finance and a youth panel.
+The report's development was led by Commission Director Justin W. van Fleet and Research and Report Director Liesbet Steer.